 For many years, artists of every kind have been gravitating to the sunny, open-minded region of Nelson.
 Art trails allow visitors to see potters, painters, sculptors, weavers and ceramicists at work.
 The Saturday market in Montgomery Square is another way to experience the creativity of Nelson¡¦s community.

 Here you find real people, hard cash and products made and produced by the people who are selling them.

 The benefit of shopping here is that you will know everything is authentic and probably one of a kind.
 You will not find mass produced cheap goods here.
-Visit the market to find something unique for yourself.
+If you are interested in losing weight check online for some great options.

 Prowl the lanes between the hundreds of stalls for Nelson's best; crafts, pottery, unique gifts, designer wear, woodwork, organic veges, breads, fruit, cheeses, gourmet foods, treasure

 Now you can go direct with the help of your mouse direct to

 your favourite stall by clicking on any of the following categories: